spiral/docs/docs/en/start/deployment.md

 ## Nginx

-If you want to use the Spiral Framework with RoadRunner and have Nginx server in front of it, you will need to configure Nginx to act as a reverse proxy.
+If you want to use Spiral with RoadRunner and have Nginx server in front of it, you will need to configure Nginx to act as a reverse proxy.

 Here is an example of how to set up Nginx as a reverse proxy.